 - 3) Intimidation.
 Intimidation means making a person timid or fearful; compelling or deterring a person by threats. - 4) Responsible Employee.
 A "responsible employee" is any employee who has the authority to take action to redress sexual misconduct, who has been given the duty to report to appropriate university officials about incidents of sexual violence or any other misconduct by students, or who a student could reasonably believe has this authority or responsibility.
 Responsible employees receive specialized training annually.
 Responsible employees include university administrators, Student Services personnel (including Resident Assistants), athletic coaches, Human Resources personnel, and Campus Security personnel. - 5) Retaliation.
 It is unlawful to retaliate against anyone in any way, especially by intimidation or assault, for articulating a concern about sexual misconduct, sexual harassment, or sex discrimination.
 The university prohibits retaliation against those who file a complaint or third-party report or those who otherwise participate in the investigative and/or disciplinary process.
 The university will take strong responsive action if retaliation occurs. - 6) Title IX Coordinator.
 For the Tennessee and Online campuses and for the various ExtendEd locations, the lead Title IX Coordinator is Dr. Greg Linton, Vice Provost for Academic Services, Johnson University Tennessee, 7900 Johnson Drive, Box 67, Knoxville, TN 37998, telephone: 865-251-2364, email: glinton@johnsonu.edu.
 For the Florida campus, the branch Title IX Coordinator is Garrett Thompson, Assistant Director of Academic Support and Career Services, Johnson University Florida, 1011 Bill Beck Boulevard, Kissimmee, FL 34744, telephone: 407-569-1340, email: gthompson@johnsonu.edu.
-Core responsibilities of the lead Title IX Coordinator include overseeing the university's response to Title IX reports and complaints, and evaluating an alleged victim's confidentiality request, if one is made.
+Core responsibilities of the lead Title IX Coordinator include overseeing the university's response to Title IX reports and complaints, identifying and addressing any pattern or systemic problem revealed by such reports and complaints, and evaluating an alleged victim's confidentiality request, if one is made.
+Core responsibilities of the branch Title IX Coordinator include overseeing the University's response to Title IX reports and complaints, and evaluating an alleged victim's confidentiality request, if one is made.
+Core responsibilities of the branch Title IX Coordinator include overseeing the university's response to Title IX reports and complaints, and evaluating an alleged victim's confidentiality request, if one is made.
 Core responsibilities of the branch Title IX Coordinator include overseeing the university's response to Title IX reports and complaints made on the Florida branch campus and evaluating an alleged victim's confidentiality request, if one is made.